rocket-pool/old.docs.rocketpool.net/src/guides/node/local/prepare-pc.md

 - Your user account has root / Administrator privileges.
 - You have an SSD that meets the performance requirements.
 - Your SSD is mounted on your file system.
-- You have at least 800 GB of space free for the initial ETH1 and ETH2 syncing process.
+- You have at least 1 TB of space free for the initial Execution and Consensus syncing process.
 - If your ISP caps your data, it is more than 1.5 TB per month.

 If you have checked and confirmed all of these items, then you are ready to install Rocket Pool and begin running a node!